ELLIOTTCABLE/Miscellany/PSYC222/paper.markdown

 non-pharmacological measures besides CBT-I. Further, of those respondents, as few as 3% (in Japan) consulted a physician about their symptoms (Smith et al., 2002).
 This shows the unfortunate tendency for patients to treat insomnia (and mental disorders in general) as less serious than physical disabilities or sicknesses.
-Even worse, some of the at-home remedies undertaken by sufferers actually act as perpetuating influences; for instance, cigarettes or alcohol consumed immediately before bedtime (Drake, Schwartz, & Roth, 2008).
+Even worse, some of the remedies undertaken by sufferers actually act as perpetuating influences; for instance, cigarettes or alcohol consumed immediately before bedtime (Drake, Schwartz, & Roth, 2008).

 There is a growing body of literature supporting cognitive-behavioural therapy as one of the strongest tools with which to address sleep-disorders.
 CBT-I involves four